 The average waiting time between metro trains is three minutes during rush hours and eight minutes during all the other hours.
 Daily passes are available as well a service called Discover Montreal with Public Transit on one of its 220 bus lines, four metro lines and 68 metro stations.

-During the economic crash of 1929 and during the two world wars that followed, unemployment in the City of Outremont, remained lower than anywhere else on the Island.
-Then, in 1941 it was considered a social advancement for French Canadians to move from Montreal East to Outremont, then the most fashionable residential area of the island.
+During the economic crash of 1929 and during the two world wars that followed, unemployment in the then City of Outremont, remained lower than anywhere else on the Island.
+Then, in 1941 it was considered a social advancement for French Canadians to move from Montreal East to the City of Outremont, then the most fashionable residential area of the island.